IonicaBizauKitchen/heroku-writings/node-websockets.md

 For more information see: https://devcenter.heroku.com/articles/heroku-labs-websockets
 ```

-Push your app to Heroku:
+Deploy your code with git push.

 ```term
 $ git push heroku master